 The public writer profiles aren’t the only change we’ve made.
 Due to a large number of companies requesting writers in various languages, we’ve also added language search to the nDash writer community.
 By default, all current writers have been assigned “English” as a primary language, but if you’re bi-lingual, then be sure to add those languages for more opportunities.

 With hundreds of brands joining nDash every month, it’s hard to keep track of who’s new.
 To make it easier.
 We’ve replaced the “Brands to Pitch” module with “New Brands on nDash.”
 Keep in mind that many of these brands have yet to complete their group profile, but as we’ve discussed in the past, that’s a great time to pitch them original content ideas.

 What’s Next?
 You Tell Us.

 We have an aggressive product roadmap planned for 2017/18, much of it coming directly from your amazing feedback.
-If there’s a feature you’d like to see implemented, be sure to submit it via the Feedbackify tab inside the nDash platform.
+If there’s a feature you’d like to see implemented, drop us a line.

 Once again, thanks for being a part of the nDash writer community!